 The Devastation

 Being with Lisa made me happy – too happy that I almost forgot about my depression.
-I lost count of the days that I felt sad because she always made me smile.
+I lost count of the days I felt sad because she always made me smile.
 She makes me laugh, and she takes care of me as much as I take care of her.
 She loved traveling, so I always went wherever she wanted.
 We always spent time hiking and visiting lakes.
 She loves the outdoors, and I have begun to love them too.
-We always try different things that have to do with visiting places and learning about different cultures.
+We always try different things related to visiting places and learning about different cultures.
 Traveling strengthens our bond, and it keeps us sane and in love during those times.

 The only thing that upset me was that Lisa always refused to move in with me.
 I understand that she doesn’t entirely want to commit to that type of responsibility in a relationship, and I bet she would first want to get married before moving in with me.
 I respected her decision and waited for a couple of more months so I could pop the big question to her.
 Soon, I came up with a surprise proposal plan to ask Lisa to marry me so we could be legally together.
 Unfortunately, before I could do that, I caught her cheating on me with her boss.